oaass/tmon/README.md

 TMon - Internet Threat Monitor
 ===

 TMon is a small tool which monitors the current online threat levels.
-It has a green, yellow, red level indicator, and information about top 10 attacked ports and countries.
-It also provides information about the top 20 unique attacking sources (IPs)
+It has a green, yellow, red level indicator, and information about top attacked ports and countries.
+It also provides information about the unique attacking sources (IPs)

 The script gathers its information from the [DShield API](https://isc.sans.edu/api/) provided by SANS.